kqvanity/mongochat-api/README.md

 # MongoDB Chatbot API Wrapper

 This Go code provides a wrapper around the MongoDB Knowledge API to facilitate chatbot interactions.
 It includes functionalities to create conversation sessions, send messages, and handle streaming responses.
-The code is designed to be used both as a command-line tool and as a REST API compatible with OpenAI's `/chat/completions` endpoint.
+The project is designed to be used both as a command line tool and as a REST API compatible with OpenAI's `/chat/completions` endpoint.

 ## Features